sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 ### Deprecate OpenStack / Rackspace integration

 This integration is deprecated because the php packages are not up to date.
-On master this deprecation will be removed.
+On master this integration will be removed.
 There is no replacement for it.

 UPGRADE FROM 3.31 to 3.32
 =========================